Business Associate Agreement

 2.9 Minimum Necessary

-Business Associate shall request, use, and disclose only the minimum amount of PHI necessary to accomplish the intended purpose of the use, disclosure, or request, in accordance with 45 CFR §§ 164.502(b) and 164.514(d).
+Business Associate shall request, use, and disclose only the minimum amount of PHI necessary, in accordance with 45 CFR §§ 164.502(b) and 164.514(d).

 3. Obligations of Covered Entity